My Low Iron Story: The Best Supergreens for Fatigue

 Chlorella | Moringa | Spirulina | Wheatgrass

 When it comes to plant-based iron, not all greens are equal.
-Here’s how four of the most popular powders stack up (per 100 g dried):
+Here’s how four of the most popular powders stack up.

 1. Chlorella

 40–60 mg iron → one of the richest plant sources, ranks the highest out of the four supergreens.
-Chlorella is also a powerful detoxifier and source of vitamin B12 (helpful for vegans).
+Chlorella is also a powerful detoxifier and source of vitamin B12 (great for vegans).

 2. Moringa